 - AI generates meeting notes automatically from the recording

-- Exports notes directly to your Notion workspace
+- Pushes notes straight into your Notion workspace

-- No bot joins the meeting — no invite, no consent prompt to navigate
+- Nothing joins the call — no bot, no invite, no consent prompt to navigate

-First month is free, no credit card required.
+First month is free, no card on file.

 No bot to invite

-Qureco captures from your machine, so you're not introducing any extra participant.
+Qureco records from your machine, so you're not adding a participant at all.
 Same operational feel as Notion AI Meeting Notes.

 | Item | Notion AI Meeting Notes | Qureco |